 Soya Group has two companies that is active in shipping: Wallenius Marine and Wallenius Lines.

 Wallenius Marine was formed in 2003.
 The company offer ship management, designs ships of the future and leads newbuilding projects.
 Thanks to an integrated approach, operational feedback from seafarers can be used to optimize design and improve the performance of next-generation vessels.
 Wallenius Marine has designed and built more than 70 car carriers since the mid-1990s, and they have been built at shipyards in Japan, Korea and China.

 Wallenius Lines developed the entire RoRo concept (Roll-on / Roll-off) in the 1960s and is today an investor and active owner in the global shipping industry.
 The company owns parts of:

 UECC (United European Car Carrier) together with Japanese NYK since the early 1990s.

 Wallenius Wilhelmsen ASA together with Wilh.
 Wilhelmsen Holding ASA since 1999.
 Wallenius Wilhelmsen ASA has been listed on the Oslo Stock Exchange since 2017.

 WALLENIUS SOL, together with the Gothenburg-based company Swedish Orient Line (SOL).
-WALLENIUS SOL was formed in April 2019 with the aim of strengthening the infrastructure on the Baltic Sea for the Swedish and Finnish basic industry.
+WALLENIUS SOL was formed in April 2019 with the aim of strengthening the infrastructure on the Baltic Sea for the Swedish and Finnish industry.